ZaurInvictus/patatap-clone/README.md

 # patatap-clone

-This is a clone of https://patatap.com/ website.
-Was built during webdeveloper bootcamp.
+Press any key from A-Z to enjoy different sounds.

+It's a clone of https://patatap.com/.
+Built with howler.js and paper.js.